retrooper/packetevents/README.md

 [![](https://jitpack.io/v/retrooper/packetevents.svg)](https://jitpack.io/#retrooper/packetevents)

-PacketEvents is a powerful packet library.
-Our packet wrappers are efficient and easy to use.
-With our API, you can write code that runs on many platforms including Spigot, BungeeCord, Velocity, and Fabric!
+PacketEvents is a fast and efficient multi-platform packet processing library.
+Our packet wrappers are easy to use with multi-version support.
+With our API you can write code that runs on Spigot, BungeeCord, Velocity, and Fabric!
 Switch to PacketEvents today by joining \
 our [Discord Server](https://discord.me/packetevents) for help.

 ### Links